 b) ……..If the recipient is capable of participating and the Extended parameter of the MLME-ADDBA.request

-primitive is true, the originator sends an Extended ADDBA frame indicating the TID and the buffer size.
+primitive is true, the originator sends an ADDBA Request frame with GCR Group Address Element indicating the TID and the buffer size.

-c) If an ADDBA Response frame or Extended ADDBA Response frame is received …..
+c) If an ADDBA Response frame is received …..

-d) If an ADDBA Response frame or Extended ADDBA Response frame is received …..
+d) If an ADDBA Response frame is received …..

 10.5.2.3 Procedure at the recipient

-a) When an ADDBA Request frame or Extended ADDBA Request frame is received
+a) When an ADDBA Request frame is received

 10.5.2.4 Procedure common to both originator and recipient

-Once a Block Ack agreement has been successfully established between two STAs, the type of agreement thus established is dependent on the capabilities of the STAs and the contents of the ADDBA frames and Extended ADDBA frames used ….
+Once a Block Ack agreement has been successfully established between two STAs, the type of agreement thus established is dependent on the capabilities of the STAs and the contents of the ADDBA frames used ….